ktyldev/pokehack/README.md

 Networked Pokémon game using the [PokéAPI](https://pokeapi.co/), for fun!

-Write clients to consume or provide
+Write clients to consume or provide this API to have networked Pokémon battles in a variety of languages.

 ## TODO

 *   Replace title of readme with ASCII art
 *   Define `/battle` get route
-*   License

 *   Turn all these points into issues on the repo